 Katie specialises in contested wills, disputed estates and the removal and substitution of executors.
 Katie also advises on professional negligence claims particularly in relation to the drafting of wills and the administration of estates.
-With her agricultural background, Katie also takes a keen interest in disputes with an agricultural aspect.
+With her agricultural background, Katie also has a keen interest in disputes with an agricultural aspect.

 Recently dealt with two proprietary estoppel claims of note, both of which involved a farm belonging to the Deceased.
 The competing claims of the non-farming and farming members of the families had to be balanced and both claims settled out of Court.
-The claims required us to be creative in our thinking when trying to achieve a settlement, which is only possible with our agricultural sector knowledge and a proper understanding of how things work ‘on the ground’.”
+The claims required us to be creative in our thinking when trying to achieve a settlement, which is only possible with our agricultural sector knowledge and a proper understanding of how things work ‘on the ground’.

 Successfully secured the removal of an executor and obtained a costs order imposing a personal costs liability against the removed executor.